larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ---

 # Example for MODULES if you use amdgpu
-# Officially supported kernels enable AMDGPU support for cards of the Southern Islands (GCN 1, released in 2012)
-# and Sea Islands (GCN 2, released in 2013).
 #
 # The amdgpu kernel driver needs to be loaded before the radeon one.
 # You can check which kernel driver is loaded by running lspci -k.